 Introduction and Brief History

-According to the World Health Organization (WHO), approximately 4 billion people around the world live with widespread losses and deaths that could have been avoided or treated, if radiology had been available.
+According to the World Health Organization (WHO), approximately 3-4 billion people are at risk for widespread losses and deaths that can be avoided or treated, if radiology were available.
+Download our brochure.

-RAD-AID began in 2008 to answer this need for more radiology and imaging technology in the resource-limited regions and communities of the world.
-The organization began as a few people at Johns Hopkins, and has grown to include more than 2,700 contributors from 200 countries, 45,000 web visitors per year, 25 chapter organizations, and on-site programs in more than 10 countries.
+RAD-AID began in 2008 to answer this need for more radiology and imaging technology in the resource-limited regions and underserved communities of the world.
+RAD-AID began as a few people at Johns Hopkins, and has grown to include over 14,000 volunteers from 146 countries, serving 91 hospitals in over 40 countries.

-RAD-AID’s mission is to increase and improve radiology resources in the developing and impoverished countries of the world.
+RAD-AID’s mission is to increase and improve radiology in the low- and middle-income countries (LMICs), as well as underserved areas of high-income countries (HICs).
 Radiology is a part of nearly every segment of health care, including pediatrics, obstetrics, medicine and surgery, making the absence of radiology a critical piece of global health disparity.

 A cornerstone of RAD-AID’s strategy is the Radiology-Readiness tool, which RAD-AID developed and trademarked in 2009, and was endorsed by the World Health Organization in 2011.
 Radiology-Readiness is a systematic data collection tool for assessing how advanced health care imaging technology can be planned and implemented to best match the medical needs and infrastructure/personnel resources of a community.
 This approach of advanced assessment leads to effective planning and implementation so that RAD-AID programs have long-term sustainability and measurable outcomes.

-We welcome you to become part of RAD-AID as a growing global organization of advocates for medical technology in poor and developing countries.
+We welcome you to become part of RAD-AID as a growing global organization of advocates for medical technology in low resource regions.

 Sign Up Now for Email Updates: